 - Other Duties

 Their tasks are similar to the roles of clerical personnel in many other office settings.

 Many medical assistants specialize in a particular area of medicine.
 These MAs may have the basic job description of a medical assistant, but they also have extra duties that reflect their areas of expertise.

 For example, optometric medical assistants work closely with optometrists in testing patients’ eyes, instructing patients on the proper use of contact lenses, and providing basic assistance during eye exams.
 Podiatric medical assistants may make castings of feet and assist the podiatrist during surgery.
 Medical lab assistants perform lab-related job duties involving testing and documenting specimens.

 The Bureau of Labor Statistics reports that job opportunities for medical assistants will be plentiful for many years to come.
 In 2010, there were 527,600 employed medical assistants.
 About 62 percent worked in physician’s offices.
 Only 12 percent worked in hospitals.

-Medical assistants may also, with additional medical assistant training, take on other types of job description and advance to other health-related occupations.
+Medical assistants may also, with additional training, take on other responsibilities and advance to other health-related occupations.